LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/mythicmobs.md

 # MythicMobs

-## Reskinning a Mythicmob mob
+## Reskinning a Mythicmobs mob

-You can use a custom model as skin for any Mythicmob mob.
+You can use a custom model as a skin for any Mythicmobs mob.

 {% hint style="success" %}
 This plugin doesn't require Mythicmobs to work, but some servers might want to use it.